mschilli87/barcodes/README.md

 * introduce computeKnee function to have an estimate of the number of tops.

 ### Low priority
-* allow for more deletions to incorporate arbitrary number of bases to check.
+* allow for more deletions
 * standardize/document command line argument parsing